Cardinia healthcare practices are struggling with critical staffing shortages

 Pakenham

-Pakenham has three major medical centres and dozens of allied health practices, all competing for the same limited pool of reception staff.
-The Main Street medical precinct alone handles an estimated 2,000+ patient calls per week, with 42% going unanswered during peak periods.
-Practices report that new receptionist hires last an average of 8 months before leaving for better-paying roles closer to Melbourne.
-One practice manager described a revolving door where they're permanently in recruitment mode, spending $8,000-$12,000 per recruitment cycle on advertising, interviewing, and training.
+Pakenham has several major medical centres and dozens of allied health practices, all competing for the same limited pool of reception staff.
+The Main Street medical precinct handles a heavy volume of patient calls each week, with many going unanswered during peak periods.
+New receptionist hires often leave within months for better-paying roles closer to Melbourne.
+One practice manager described a revolving door where they're permanently in recruitment mode, spending thousands per recruitment cycle on advertising, interviewing, and training.

 Officer